 How to Find BLM Land

-The Bureau of Land Management manages one in every 10 acres of land in the United States.
+Check out this book to see all the options for free van camping on Bureau of Land Management (BLM) public lands.
+The BLM manages one in every 10 acres of land in the United States.
 So, although most BLM land is located in the Western states, you shouldn’t have to venture too far to find the perfect place to pitch a tent.